-Fritz Allhoff and Luke Golemon, “Bioethics in the Arctic: The Alaska Context”, HEC Forum (forthcoming; Online First).
+Fritz Allhoff and Luke Golemon, “Rural Bioethics: The Alaska Context”, HEC Forum 32.4 (2020): 313-31.

-Abstract: With, by far, the lowest population density in the United States, myriad challenges attach to healthcare delivery in Alaska.
-In § 1, we characterize this geographic context, including how it is exacer- bated by lack of infrastructure.
-In § 2, we turn to healthcare economics and staffing, showing how these bear on delivery—and are exacerbated by geography.
-In § 3, we turn to rural care, exploring in more depth what healthcare delivery looks like outside of Alaska’s major cities.
-This discussion continues in § 4, which specifically analyzes healthcare in Alaska’s indigenous villages, some of the smallest and most isolated communities in the United States.
-Though many of the ways we could improve Alaskan health care for Alaskan residents are limited by its unique features above, § 5 and § 6 consider ways in which certain policies and technology—including telemedicine—could mitigate the challenges developed in previ- ous sections.
+Abstract: With by far the lowest population density in the United States, myriad challenges attach to healthcare delivery in Alaska.
+In the “Size, Population, and (In)Accessi- bility” section, we characterize this geographic context, including how it is exacer- bated by lack of infrastructure.
+In the “Distributing Healthcare” section, we turn to healthcare economics and staffing, showing how these bear on delivery—and are exacerbated by geography.
+In the “Health Care in Rural Alaska” section, we turn to rural care, exploring in more depth what healthcare delivery looks like outside of Alaska’s major cities.
+This discussion continues in the “Alaska’s Native Villages” section, which specifically analyzes healthcare in Alaska’s indigenous villages, some of the smallest and most isolated communities in the United States.
+Though many of the ways we could improve Alaskan health care for Alaskan residents are limited by its unique features, the “Justice and Healthcare Delivery” and “Technol- ogy and Telemedicine” sections consider ways in which certain policies and tech- nology—including telemedicine—could mitigate the challenges developed in previ- ous sections.